 When you build your WordPress website locally from the ground up, keep in mind that all your URLs will be absolute paths.
 In other words, all links to your content files (posts, images, post types) will start with http://localhost/.
 You have to modify this link structure for your live installation or your content will not display properly after uploading the database file.

 To do that, use a code editor to perform a “find and replace” on the database file you just exported.
-I’m using Notepad++ and I’m going to search and replace for “http://localhost/my_test” and replace it with “http://www.designboxug.com/my_test”.
-I simply created a “my_test” folder at the root folder of designboxug.com.
-If you are going to install directly at the root, you don’t need to create any folder, so your replacement URL should be http://www.yourdomainname.com.
+I’m using Notepad++ to search and replace for “http://localhost/my_test” and replace it with my live URL.
+I simply created a “my_test” folder at the root folder for my domain.
+If you are going to install directly at the root, you don’t need to create any folder, so your replacement URL should simply be http://www.yourdomainname.com.
 You will be uploading your local WordPress folders to public_html (the root of your hosting account).

 Now you’re done with the main part on the local server.
 It’s time to setup the live environment and finally get the files uploaded so that your website can go live.
-To setup a new database for your WordPress site, login to cPanel and browse to MySQL Databases.
+How you setup a new database for your WordPress site will depend on your hosting.,

 When you select MySQL Databases, you will be prompted to enter a username and password.
 This is the new user account that will be associated with the new database for your website.
 Note the personal details like your username and password because you’ll need them when configuring the database file in WordPress.
 The newly created database will have the same name as the username you chose.